Ria424/developers-animatesdk-docs/Tools_object/Tools9.md

 #### Usage

-tools.shiftIsDown
+Tools.shiftIsDown

 #### Description

-Read-only property; a Boolean value that is true if the Shift key is pressed; false otherwise.
+Read-only property; `boolean`; A boolean value that is true if the Shift key is pressed; false otherwise.

 #### Example